-Andrew McRae is Professor of Renaissance Studies in the Department of English and Associate Dean, Education, for the College of Humanities.
+Andrew McRae is Professor of Renaissance Studies in the Department of English; and Dean of Postgraduate Research and the Exeter Doctoral College.

 His publications include: God Speed the Plough: The Representation of Agrarian England, 1500-1660 (Cambridge, 1996); Literature, Satire and the Early Stuart State (Cambridge, 2004); Literature and Domestic Travel in Early Modern England (Cambridge, 2009); and (as co-editor) ‘Early Stuart Libels: an edition of poetry from manuscript sources'.
-He is currently the Principal Investigator for the AHRC-funded ‘Stuart Successions Project’ and (from September 2013) 'The Poly-Olbion Project', and led the development of the Stuarts Online.
+He was the Principal Investigator for the AHRC-funded ‘Stuart Successions Project’ and 'The Poly-Olbion Project', and led the development of the Stuarts Online.
 In 2019 he has co-directed Places of Poetry, a community arts project for England and Wales.

 Professor McRae is a Principal Fellow of the Higher Education Academy, a Strategic Reviewer for the Arts and Humanities Research Council, a fellow of the English Association, and a member of the REF 2021 English sub-panel.
 He maintains 'A Head of Department's Blog' and tweets @McRaeAndrew.

 For office hours (Queen's 217), please book online.

 In my research, in the field of early modern English literature and culture, I aim to combine literary and historical modes of analysis.
 Particular themes and questions that I have addressed, and that continue to interest me, include: literature and the environment, literature and politics, satire, pastoral and georgic, travel-writing, space and nationhood, popular literature, the early modern body.